MalcarAle/MalcarAle/README.md

 <br>

-🧑🏽‍💻- Currently, I work with BackEnd and FrontEn in C# and with SQL, Oracle, and Postgre databases. <br>
+🧑🏽‍💻- Currently, I work with BackEnd and FrontEnd in C# and with SQL, Oracle, and Postgre databases. <br>

 📘- I have knowledge in HTML, CSS, JavaScript and NodeJS<br>